Can You Ever Forgive Me?: Plot

 In 1991, following the critical and commercial failure of her biography of Estée Lauder, author Lee Israel struggles with financial troubles, writer's block, and alcoholism.
-Although she hopes to write a biography of comedian Fanny Brice, her agent, Marjorie, sharply rejects the idea and explains that Lee, with her difficult personality, is responsible for her own career slump.
+Her only friend is her cat, which has a health issue.
+Lee hopes to write a biography of comedian Fanny Brice, who died in 1951.
+Her literary agent Marjorie sharply rejects the idea, noting that Brice’s life no longer interests people.
+Marjorie bluntly adds that Lee isn't remotely successful enough to act like she does, which is to say miserable and angry all the time.

 With Marjorie unable to secure her an advance for a new book, regardless of subject matter, Lee resorts to selling her possessions to cover living expenses.
 She sells a personal letter she received long ago from Katharine Hepburn to a used bookstore merchant and autograph dealer named Anna.
 Lee begins spending time with old acquaintance Jack Hock after a chance encounter with him at a gay bar called Julius’.
-He reveals to her he has been banned from entering all locations of the Duane Reade chain of stores because he was caught shoplifting.
+He reveals to her that he has been banned from all locations of the Duane Reade chain of stores because he was caught shoplifting.

-Lee visits a Manhattan library's special collections department to research Fanny Brice.
-She discovers two letters typewritten by Brice.
-She removes one of them from the building, takes it to Anna’s store and shows it to her.
-Anna makes Lee an offer that is lower than what she was expecting due to the letter's bland content.
+Lee visits a Manhattan library's special collections department to research Fanny Brice and discovers two letters typewritten by Brice.
+She removes one of them from the building, takes it to Anna's store, and shows it to her.
+Anna makes Lee an offer that is lower than what she was expecting, due to the letter's bland content.
 Lee returns home and uses a typewriter to add a postscript to the letter.
-Lee returns to Anna's store, where Anna, amused by what "Fanny Brice" wrote "several decades ago," offers Lee $350.
+Lee returns to the store where Anna, amused by what "Fanny Brice" wrote "several decades ago", offers Lee $350.

+Anna reveals to Lee that she has written some short stories and is soliciting advice about whether they are good enough to be published.
+The socially phobic Lee replies cautiously, as this is apparently the first time in many years that a woman has tried to befriend her and is asking for her help with getting something published.

+Lee uses some of the $350 Anna gave her to pay for veterinary treatment of her sick cat.
+The veterinary clinic previously had turned her and her cat away because of insufficient funds.

-Lee then starts forging and selling letters "by" deceased celebrities, incorporating intimate details to command high prices.
-Anna, a fan of Lee's biographies, tries to initiate a romantic relationship, but may have another motive as on their dinner date she gives Lee a short story she has written hoping for Lee to critique it.
+Lee, emboldened by her success with selling the Brice letter, starts forging and selling letters supposedly written by deceased celebrities, incorporating intimate details to command high prices.
+Anna, a fan of Lee's biographies, tries to initiate a romantic relationship but may have another motive.
+On their dinner date, she gives Lee a manila envelope containing an original short story with the hope that Lee will critique it.
 Moments after they leave the restaurant, the socially phobic Lee appears to rebuff Anna.